hashicorp/consul-telemetry-collector/README.md

       secretName: consul-server-cert
 ```

-Now add the following two snippets to the helm `values.yaml` file to enable the telemetry-collector deployment and upgrade the helm chart.
+Now add the following two snippets to the helm `values.yaml` file to enable the Consul Telemetry Collector deployment.
 ```yaml
 global:
   metrics: